 It is not easy to start a company website.
 To start a website, you usually have limited content, hardly any backlinks, and little attention.
+We have also written about Mistakes Beginners Make with their Website.

-This article contains 21 tips on how to make your own company website growing and successful so that it can achieve the goals you have set.
+This article contains 21 tips on how to make your company website growing and successful so that it can achieve the goals you have set.

 Of course, these 21 tips are a subjective compilation, I’ll be glad to hear more from you.